Indonesia struggles to get aid to quake survivors, rescue continues

 By Stefanno Sulaiman

-Monday's 5.6-magnitude earthquake in the town of Cianjur, about 75 km (50 miles) south of the capital Jakarta, killed at least 271 people with 40 missing, and left many sheltering in tents with scant medical and aid supplies.
+Monday's 5.6-magnitude earthquake in the town of Cianjur, about 75 km (50 miles) south of the capital Jakarta, killed at least 272 people and left thousands sheltering in tents with scant medical and aid supplies.

-Survivors included a woman who gave birth at a makeshift medical centre in a tent.

-"The conditions are steep," President Joko Widodo said of the rugged terrain as he visited Cianjur.
-"It's still raining and there are still aftershocks.
-The ground is shaky, so caution is needed."

-Evacuation remains a priority, he said, adding that he wants to make sure distribution goes well.
-He visited emergency tents, handing out food to children.

-Suharyanto, the disaster mitigation agency chief, said many have not received aid and officials have gathered nearly 200 volunteers to help distribute water, instant food, tents and diapers.
+Suharyanto, the disaster mitigation agency chief, said on Thursday many had not received aid and nearly 5,000 volunteers were deployed to help distribute water, instant food, tents and diapers.

+Distribution of aid was getting better as roadblocks eased, he said later on Thursday.

+Survivors, including the elderly and small children, huddled inside military tents set up some distance away from devastated villages, while others queued up to receive aid packets from volunteers.

-With dozens missing, rescuers used earth diggers and other heavy machinery to clear mud and debris in search of victims.
-Some areas that have been cut off by landslides could only be reached by helicopter, disaster officials have said.
+With dozens still missing, rescuers used earth diggers and other heavy machinery to clear mud and debris in search of victims.
+Some areas that have been cut off by landslides could only be reached by helicopter.

 Search efforts focussed on Cijedil village, where about 30 people were thought to be buried under a landslide, Joshua Banjarnahor of the national search and rescue agency, told reporters.